|

 Tomatoes are the number one thing on my list of veggies to grow in the garden each year.
 I try to plan accordingly.
 Most times I find I have overlooked something.
 But that means my planning is then to be perfected the following year.

 Wanting to not just eat them fresh off the vine but also in my cooking as well.
-If I am lucky enough to grow too many that will mean I have them for jarring to enjoy later.
+If I am lucky enough to grow an abundance of tomatoes that will mean I have them for jarring to enjoy later.
 Insert, the timeless sun-dried tomato.
-Their rich bold flavor and versatility make them a wonder to have in the kitchen.
+The first batch I made I was hooked.
+Never again would I buy store-bought sun-dried tomatoes.

 Directions